wohali/couchdb-cookbook/README.md

 * Debian 7.11 (wheezy), 8.7 (jessie)
 * Ubuntu 14.04 (trusty), 16.04 (xenial)

+Partial support is provided for the following platforms:

+* Debian 9.x (stretch) - search not yet supported
+* Ubuntu 17.10 (artful) - search not yet supported

-Pull requests to add support for other platforms are welcome.
+Pull requests to add support for other platforms are most welcome.

 *NOTE*: This recipe cannot automatically install JDK 6 for Debian 8 and Ubuntu 16.
 Please ensure this prerequisite is managed by roles preceeding